aegon1994/Diabetic-Retinopathy-classifier/README.md

 SE block is a sophisticated mechanism designed to enhance the network’s ability to focus on the most informative features in the feature maps.
 This process significantly improves the representational power of the model

-In this project, the reason I chose this model to classify our data are:
+In this project, the reasons I chose this model to classify our data are:

 1. I implemented this project on my laptop, My computational resources is limited.
 EfficienNet could achieve better performance in limited computational environment.